Rights to Light VAT on Compensation

 If you need further help in this regard, please give us a call.

-Further Guidance when appointing a Rights of Light Surveyor
+Further Guidance when appointing a Rights to Light Surveyor

-For more information on Rights of Light & VAT or how a right is acquired, measured and defended, please see our Fact Sheet.
+For more information on Rights to Light VAT or how a right is acquired, measured and defended, please see our Fact Sheet.

 The Government also published a rights to light fact sheet as part of a review by the Law Commission.